-For the six-month period ended June 30, 2020, recent changes in market conditions, including the COVID-19 crisis and interest rate fluctuations, impacted the unrealized tax gains and losses in the U.S. Life Insurance Companies' available for sale securities portfolio, resulting in a deferred tax liability related to net unrealized tax capital gains.
-As of June 30, 2020, based on all available evidence, we concluded that no valuation allowance is necessary in the U.S. Life Insurance Companies' available for sale securities portfolio.
+For the nine-month period ended September 30, 2020, recent changes in market conditions, including the COVID-19 crisis and interest rate fluctuations, impacted the unrealized tax gains and losses in the U.S. Life Insurance Companies' available for sale securities portfolio, resulting in a deferred tax liability related to net unrealized tax capital gains.
+As of September 30, 2020, based on all available evidence, we concluded that no valuation allowance is necessary in the U.S. Life Insurance Companies' available for sale securities portfolio.

-For the six-month period ended June 30, 2020, recent changes in market conditions, including interest rate fluctuations, impacted the unrealized tax gains and losses in the U.S. non-life companies' available for sale securities portfolio, resulting in a deferred tax liability related to net unrealized tax capital gains.
-As of June 30, 2020, based on all available evidence, we concluded that no valuation allowance is necessary in the U.S. non-life companies' available for sale securities portfolio.
-Accordingly, for the three-month period ended June 30, 2020, we released \$115 million of valuation allowance associated with the unrealized tax losses in the U.S. non-life companies' available for sale securities portfolio which was recorded during the three-month period ended March 31, 2020.
-Amounts recorded in both periods were allocated to other comprehensive income.
+For the nine-month period ended September 30, 2020, recent changes in market conditions, including interest rate fluctuations, impacted the unrealized tax gains and losses in the U.S. non-life companies' available for sale securities portfolio, resulting in a deferred tax liability related to net unrealized tax capital gains.
+As of September 30, 2020, based on all available evidence, we concluded that no valuation allowance is necessary in the U.S. non-life companies' available for sale securities portfolio.

-For the three- and six-month periods ended June 30, 2020, we recognized net increases of \$11 million and \$20 million, respectively, in deferred tax asset valuation allowance associated with certain foreign and state jurisdictions, primarily attributable to current year activity.
-For each of the three- and six-month periods ended June 30, 2020, we also recognized a \$206 million decrease in deferred tax asset valuation allowance associated with certain foreign jurisdictions, primarily attributable to a corresponding reduction in foreign net operating loss deferred tax assets as a result of restructuring of our European business and the expiration of a portion of net operating losses prior to utilization in Japan.
+For the three- and nine-month periods ended September 30, 2020, we recognized a net increase (decrease) of \$(8) million and \$12 million, respectively, in deferred tax asset valuation allowance associated with certain foreign and state jurisdictions, primarily attributable to current year activity.
+For the nine-month period ended September 30, 2020, we also recognized a \$206 million decrease in deferred tax asset valuation allowance associated with certain foreign jurisdictions, primarily attributable to a corresponding reduction in foreign net operating loss deferred tax assets as a result of restructuring of our European business and the expiration of a portion of net operating losses prior to utilization in Japan which was recorded during the three-month period ended June 30, 2020.